-Seeking help from others doesn’t have to mean working with a business partner or even having employees — it can mean forging connections with others who might have ideas, advice, or even just a sympathetic ear to lend support as you put in the work to make your business a success.
+Seeking help from others doesn’t mean working with a business partner or even having employees — it can mean forging connections with others who might have ideas, advice, or even just a sympathetic ear to lend support as you put in the work to make your business a success.

 You can find advice and support from others in a variety of places, including:

-Beginning a business requires entrepreneurship with a strong work ethic and dedication.
-It requires hard work and many hours, but with the right business model and determination, you can make it work.
+Starting a business requires entrepreneurship with a strong work ethic and dedication.
+It also requires hard work and many hours, but with the right business model and determination, you can make it work.
 The steps above can guide you as you begin your business and take the first steps toward success.

 Service businesses provide customers with an intangible purchase that helps them solve their pain points.
 These business owners call on their expertise and experience to do something for their clients rather than provide them with a tangible product.
-Some service business ideas include:
+Some service business ideas include

 Personal care services, such as personal trainers or hairdresser